 Great news!
-Gypsy, starring Imelda Staunton, will be showing at the Chichester Festival Theatre from the 8th October – 10th November 2014!
-Check out our Chichester page for further details.
+Gypsy, starring Imelda Staunton, is showing at the Chichester Festival Theatre from the 8th October – 10th November 2014!
+Check out our Chichester page for further details and to read excerpts from the 5 star reviews!

 Gypsy the Musical.com is a website concerning the 1959 Broadway musical ‘Gypsy: A Musical Fable’ which features music by Jule Styne and lyrics by Stephen Sondheim.
 The show is loosely based on the memoirs of famous striptease artist Gypsy Rose Lee, although the main focus of the musical is on Rose, the archetypal show-business mother who raises Lee (Louise) and her sister June as they travel around America with their vaudeville act.